NAAC for Law Colleges & NLUs: University vs Affiliated SSR

 How does NAAC Binary + MBGL apply to law institutions?

-NAAC announced the Binary Accreditation Framework and Maturity-Based Graded Levels (MBGL) on 10 February 2025, replacing the legacy CGPA grading system (A++/A+/A/B+/B/B-/C grades being phased out since July 2024).
-Under Binary, the outcome is “Accredited” or “Not Accredited”, with optional pursuit of MBGL Levels 1-5 for graded recognition.
-The Binary framework applies universally to all NAAC-accredited institutions including NLUs and affiliated law colleges.
-Institutions with valid legacy accreditation retain their existing grades during transition; new cycles operate under Binary + MBGL.
-DCF 2025 + One Nation One Data Platform + AI-driven validation replace the legacy DVV process; no peer team visits typical under Binary (only for MBGL Levels 4-5).
+NAAC announced the Binary Accreditation Framework and Maturity-Based Graded Levels (MBGL) on 10 February 2025, replacing the legacy CGPA grading system.
+Under Binary, the outcome is “Accredited” or “Not Accredited”, with optional pursuit of MBGL Levels for graded recognition.
+The Binary framework applies in principle to all NAAC-accredited institutions including law universities and affiliated law colleges.
+Institutions in Cycle 2 or above under the Revised Accreditation Framework retain their existing grades during transition.
+Track NAAC’s official notifications for the latest framework-applicability guidance for law institutions.

 Why did older NLUs score lower than newer ones in legacy NAAC rankings?